 The concept of Discovery Mode was first introduced in Assassin's Creed Origins as an education tool to explore Bayek's world in detail.
 Ubisoft's development team work closely with historical experts and researchers to make the main game world as accurate as possible, and Discovery Mode is the sum of their work.
 Following launch, teachers even began using the DLC in classrooms to immerse students in Ancient Egypt.

-Assassin's Creed Review<strong><br /></strong>by Hilary Goldstein<br />November 13, 2007<br /> <br />Our Verdict: If you play Assassin's Creed for an hour, you will probably think it's a fantastic game.
-But as Assassin's progresses, its dual storylines and repetitive quests begin to grow tiresome.
-There are so many great individual elements, but they are <a href=lost among the myriad of poor decisions from Ubisoft Montreal.
+lost among the myriad of poor decisions from Ubisoft Montreal.
 Wasting the big twist on the first five minutes of gameplay is a tremendous mistake, but not nearly as damaging as the ill-conceived assassination investigation quests, which get old fast.
 The exploration aspects of Assassin's Creed and the combat are both plusses in my book.
 But those two elements are only a small part of the whole.

-" width="" /> <p><strong>Assassin's Creed Bloodlines Review</strong><br />by David Clayman<br />November 18, 2009</p> <p>Assassin's Creed Bloodlines is a game <a href=that will only appeal to those who are already enthralled with the Assassin's Creed universe.
+" width="" /> of the few reviewers that legitimately enjoyed the first Assassin's Creed on the Nintendo DS.
+It had its problems but it was a solid Gameloft effort that captured the console gameplay in a more limiting handheld experience.
+The sequel, helmed by Griptonite, is a much more ambitious design but in a more restrictive 2D environment.
+The result is a much more fulfilling and fun DS experience that runs parallel to the far more elaborate console production, and while I had problems with the blind jumps and trial-and-error, mapless gameplay, I had a great time with Assassin's Creed II: Discovery." width="" /> that will only appeal to those who are already enthralled with the Assassin's Creed universe.
 It successfully replicates the basic feel of Altair's previous adventure, but it also plays into the weaknesses of the PSP hardware.
 Three dimensional free running cannot be successful without camera control and the combat is one dimensional.
-The developers did the best they could within the confines of a game design that for now, can only properly work on the big screen.
+The developers did the best they could within the confines of a game design that for now, can only properly work on the big screen." width="" />While the mode is free to anyone who already owns Assassin's Creed Odyssey, it's also available as a standalone product on Uplay and will launch 10 September.
+Meanwhile, Assassin's Creed: Rebel Collection will soon be coming to Nintendo Switch and encompasses Black Flag and Rogue.